marshse/QMEE/README.md

 ## Satellite variation spreadsheet_2016_07_06.xlsx

-- This spreadsheet contains behavioural observations conducted for a 10 miunte period on focal nests.
+- This spreadsheet contains behavioural observations conducted for a 10 minute period on focal nests.
 - Data collected:
         number of sneakers near the nest every minute location of the Nesting Male every 30 seconds